What are the symptoms of an ear infection?

 How do you treat an ear infection?

 Many times, an ear infection is treated with antibiotics.
-However, depending upon your age and symptoms, your doctor may not prescribe an antibiotic (link to “why doctors may not prescribe antibiotics blog”).
+However, depending upon your age and symptoms, your doctor may not prescribe an antibiotic.
+Please see our blog post for more info.

 Pain is one of the primary symptoms of an ear infection so relieving the pain is important.
 Your doctor may recommend: